The Essential African Safari Packing List (+ Top Tips!) 2026

 - Shaving accessories

-Pro- Tip: Bring a pair of glasses as a backup in case your contact lenses get irritated by dust.
+Pro Tip: Bring a pair of glasses as a backup in case your contact lenses get irritated by dust.

 4. First-Aid Kit

-To stay prepared for any minor health issues, pack the following to last you your entire trip:
+To stay prepared for any minor health issues, pack the following to last you for your entire trip:

 - Malaria medication- Check if your safari camp is in a malaria area and if malaria prophylaxis is recommended.